 Note: this is from the perspective of a without-child civilian who was bullied (in elementary school) and from the perspective of the much older sister of a young boy.
-Please don’t be offended if you don’t do all of this (you may not have the time – ask someone in the family if they do).
+Please don’t be offended if you don’t do all of this (you may not have the time – ask someone in your family if they do).

 This morning I watched a segment on bullying, and I couldn’t help but reflect on my own ghastly experience with bullying in elementary school; a gaggle of girls snarly chants while I used the bathroom stall, the same group of girls asking me where I was going for lunch (knowing very well it was the library – my solace – as I had no friends back then), the same girls making fun of my Afro hair, my curvier body, and the very same girls saying just about anything to make me feel uncomfortable and unwelcome.
 When I went to teachers about it, their response was for me to try to make ‘friends’ with these bullies; essentially, they said that I was responsible for these bullies behavior towards me.
 To make matters more unfortunate, my parents didn’t take it as seriously as I wished they would have (because they weren’t able to understand).
 I was a very sensitive child, and all of it hurt.
 I don’t hold it against them anymore, as it was in the past and I see things a lot clearer now, but I was left with an intimate understanding of the bullying dynamic, and the need for more school and parent pro-activity in combating it.